MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/install-using-cmdline.md

 The following table lists the command-line parameters for installing features of Operations Manager.

 > [!NOTE]
 > If the parameter contains a colon, a value is required.
-Otherwise, it is simply a switch.
+Otherwise, it's simply a switch.

 |Parameter|Value|
 |-------------|---------|